iwismer/rusty-timer/README.md

 #### Examples

+In Windows, replace `streamer` with `streamer.exe` (and include the path to it, if it's not in the current directory).
+In linux use `./streamer`.

-Stream reads from a reader, leaving the local port assignment to the OS: ```streamer 10.0.0.51```
+Stream reads from a reader, leaving the local port assignment to the OS: ```streamer 10.0.0.51:10000```

+Stream reads from 2 readers, using a local port of 10003: ```streamer 10.0.0.51:10000 10.0.0.52:10000 -p 10003```

-Stream reads from a reader located at 10.0.0.51, specifying a local port of 10005 ```streamer -p 10005 10.0.0.51```
+Stream reads from a reader located at 10.0.0.51, specifying a local port of 10005 ```streamer -p 10005 10.0.0.51:10000```

-Stream reads from a reader and save all the reads to a file called reads.txt in the current directory ```streamer -f reads.txt 10.0.0.51```
+Stream reads from a reader and save all the reads to a file called reads.txt in the current directory ```streamer -f reads.txt 10.0.0.51:10000```

 ### TODO